 This budget has been forecasted in an unprecedented State of Emergency due to the COVID-19 pandemic.
-For FY 2020/21, the District expects to have spent \$170,000 on COVID-19 related items.
+The National Unemployment rate increased from 3.5% in February 2020 to 6.3% in February 2021, an 80% increase.
+For FY 20/21, the District expects to have spent \$170,000 on COVID-19 related items.
 This budget was developed using financial trends in 2008-2013, the last time there was an economic recession.
-The recession that we are facing today may be worse or better than the predictions included in this budget document.
-According to the Federal Reserve forecasts for 2021, Gross Domestic Products (GDP) are expected to increase by 6.5%.
-In 2020 the unemployment rate increased to 8.1% from 3.7% in 2019.
-The Congressional Budget Office is projecting that unemployment will be 5.7% in 2021 and continue to decrease to pre-COVID levels by 2026.
+The recession that we are facing today may be worse or better than the predictions included in this budget document. [add more info about COVID]

 The Public Employees' Pension is managed by California Public Employees' Retirement System (CalPERS).
 As of June 30, 2020, the District reported a net pension liability (NPL) of \$2,698,394 compared to June 30, 2019 NPL of \$4,831,495.
-The decrease was due to a pre-payment of the District's long-term liability of \$2,300,000 made in FY 2018/19.
-CalPERS annual retirement costs for FY 2020/21 decreased by approximately \$120,000 and are expected to continue to decrease in the next few years.
+The decrease was due to a pre-payment of the District's long-term liability of \$2,300,000 made in FY 18/19.
+CalPERS annual retirement costs for FY 20/21 decreased by approximately \$120,000 and areexpected to continue to decrease in the next few years.
 Multiple variables (e.g. expected rate of return on investments, expected inflationary rates, average life-span, and expected number of vested employees) impact the calculation of the NPL.
 It is difficult to predict the impact that economic and market conditions may have on the NPL and future retirement costs of the District.
 A 1.00% decrease in the discount rate results in an increase in the NPL of approximately \$2,512,000 or 93.1%.
 The District budgeted a 5% increase in retirement costs.